By Fit&Well published

 How much protein should I eat for weight loss?

 Various sources would seem to suggest that protein is nature’s own slimming pill.
 And it’s true it may help with managing weight.
 ‘Protein is very satisfying, so it can help to make you feel full,’ says Chris.
 She suggests those on a mission to lose weight might consider upping their intake too.
+The best protein powder for weight loss can be helpful here.

 But, she stresses, it’s still vital to keep a check on your total calorie intake.
 Protein provides 4kcal per gram, so it’s not a case of the more you eat, the slimmer you’ll get.